marcolago/flowtime.js/README.md

 ## Javascript API

-Flowtime.js comes with configuration APIs useful for customizing the experience and the installation and with navigation APIs for controlling navigation and get the state of the application.
+Flowtime.js has a lot of useful **configuration APIs**, for customizing the experience and the installation, and **navigation APIs**, for controlling navigation and get the state of the application.

 ### Configuration API